 Be cautious of any timeshare resale company that reaches out to you first with a resale solicitation, particularly if they make claims that the market for your vacation property is particularly “hot” or if they promise they have buyer’s waiting and already lined up to purchase.
 Before you go any further with the timeshare resale company, search online for complaints and, more importantly, research them with the Attorney General and the local consumer protection agencies in the state where the reseller is located.

 2.)
-The Company Requests Fees Upfront
+The Resale Company Requires Fees Upfront

 Even if the timeshare resale company offers a money-back guarantee, don’t send them money sight unseen.
 Don’t agree to anything online or over the phone until you have the chance to investigate the reseller and request all information in writing.
 Before doing any business, make sure you have a contract explicitly detailing the services the timeshare reseller will perform as well as the fees, commissions, and other costs you have to pay and when.
 It is also advisable to have an attorney review the resale proposal and guarantees.